tube0013/tube_gateways/tube_zb_gw_efr32/README.md

 # Specific Configuration for the Tube EFR32 Gateways
-Because the EFR32 gateways uses some higher firmware settings it is recommended set them in the configuration.yaml so bellows will utilize them.
+Because the EFR32 gateways uses some firrmware settings different than the bellows defaults it is recommended set them in the configuration.yaml so bellows will utilize them.

+## For EFR32 Pro and Series 2 Gateways with 6.9.1 based firmware (shippied before June 2021)
-Add these lines to your configuration.yaml file:
+**Add these lines to your configuration.yaml file:**

 ```
 zha: